JaimieHemmings/fstop/TESTING.md

     return redirect("cp_cms_manage_slider_images")
 ```

-What seemed to actually be happening, and only in Chrome, was that upon confirming their intention to delete the item, the user was irected to the view above where it then fetched the item from the database, deleted it and then seemed to be trying to fetch the same item again but retuning a 404 as it, obviously, no longer existed.
+What seemed to actually be happening, and only in Chrome, was that upon confirming their intention to delete the item, the user was directed to the view above where it then fetched the item from the database, deleted it and then seemed to be trying to fetch the same item again but retuning a 404 as it, obviously, no longer existed.
 This resulted in the error:

 ```
 Page not found (404)